Seeed-Studio/Suli/README.md

 ![](http://www.seeedstudio.com/wiki/images/b/b1/Suly_layer.jpg)

-We can find that there are three layer and the lowest layer is Suli.
-Then Libray layer, then Application layer.
-All of our Libary will use Suli only.
-Thus, for different platform, we can just porting Suli, then the Library can be used.
-That means different platform has their Suli, Suli for Arudino, Suli for Mbed, Suli for....
+We can find that there are four circles and the innermost is HW(hardware).
+Suli will call resources from HW, such as GPIO, I2C, Timer and UART; then Suli-compatible Library, and then User Application.
+All of our Libraries will call Suli function only.
+Thus, for different platforms, we can just port Suli, then the Library can be used.
+That means different platforms have their Suli, Suli for Arudino, Suli for Mbed, Suli for….

 Thres are serval points about Suli: